shray-ya-sing/doclayer/docs/guide/introduction.md

 # Introduction

-DocLayer is a cross-platform library for generating PowerPoint presentations programmatically using OpenXML.
-It provides C#, Python, and TypeScript/Node.js APIs for creating PPTX files with support for themes, slides, shapes, and text formatting.
+DocLayer is a cross-platform library for generating PowerPoint presentations programmatically.
+It provides C#, Python, and TypeScript/Node.js APIs for creating, editing, and analyzing PPTX files.

 ## What is DocLayer?

-DocLayer Core is built on .NET 8.0 and leverages DocumentFormat.OpenXml to create PowerPoint files without requiring Microsoft Office.
+DocLayer enables you to create PowerPoint files without requiring Microsoft Office.
 The library includes:

-- **C# Core Library** - Native .NET implementation
+- **C# Library** - Native .NET API
-- **Python Wrapper** - via pythonnet for easy Python integration
+- **Python Package** - pip-installable Python library
-- **TypeScript Wrapper** - Node.js bindings via Python bridge
+- **TypeScript Package** - npm-installable Node.js library
-- **REST API** - ASP.NET Core Web API for HTTP access
+- **REST API** - HTTP endpoints for any language

 ## Key Features